aposazhennikov/stream-audio-to-web/README.md

 - Check how it's work if we addin new audio to folder, while stream working. - NOT DONE ❌

+- Add unit tests - NOT DONE ❌

+- Add e2e tests - NOT DONE ❌

+- Add github actions - DONE ✅

-- Add routes to switch audio forward/backward(It should be available by curl with specific header, to protect from random internet scanners) - NOT DONE ❌
+- Add routes to switch audio forward/backward(It should be available by curl with specific header, to protect from random internet scanners) - DONE ✅

 - Check how circle play working, after last audio in playlist should play first one  - DONE ✅

-- Add HEAD requeests for monitoring DONE ✅
+- Add HEAD http requests for monitoring (UptimeRobot has only this type of requests in free ver.)
+DONE ✅